D-Pagey/FCC-Local-Weather/README.md

 I learnt a lot about working with APIs in native JavaScript on this project.
 At first I called the API using an XML HTTP Request and then I used the Fetch API.
 I also created separate CSS classes for each type of weather.

-First time round I styled the project using Bootstrap, however I have since rewritten the CSS using FlexBox and making it mobile responsive.
+First time round I styled the project using Bootstrap, however I have since rewritten the CSS using FlexBox and redesigned it mobile-first.
+I've also replaced the CSS with SCSS for the media queries.

 You can see this [Local Weather App](https://codepen.io/Pagey/pen/GMgrwM) project on CodePen.